 What biomarkers would you suggest researchers combine to make accurate evaluations for the efficacy of therapies that address the aging process?

 Rate of change is very important.
-Also, what does the marker look like in youth, compared with the aged?
-Then, is the marker malleable via diet, exercise, supplements, or drugs?
+What does the marker look like in youth, compared with the aged?
+Is the marker malleable via diet, exercise, supplements, or drugs?

 Many people think the only way to see if therapies that might increase human lifespan work is to wait.
 However, some researchers believe we can make reasonable projections of possible longevity effects based on biomarkers and adjust the life expectancy based on changes to biological age.
 Do you agree?